Professor Frances Lennard

-- Senior Lecturer in Textile Conservation (History of Art)
+- Professor of Textile Conservation (History of Art)

 The Centre for Textile Conservation and Technical Art History is based in the Robertson Building, Level 3, Dumbarton Road, Glasgow G11 6AQ, (C2 on the Campus Map)